-17. Intergovernmental service agreement:
+14. Intergovernmental services:

 On January 1, 2022, North Lebanon Township took responsibility for police services in West Lebanon Township.
 The Township of West Lebanon agreed to pay an annual payment to the Township for the police services.
-Yearly payments from West Lebanon Township to North Lebanon Township are as follows:
+Effective January 1, 2025, the polices services in West Lebanon Township will be the responsibility of the Lebanon County Regional Police Commission.